The great face-off. Rocky vs. Creed. Darth Vader vs. Luke Skywalker. Chuck Norris vs. anyone. RV coverage vs. car insurance.

 Like your car, collision and comprehensive are coverage options for your RV.
 Collision coverage protects you when your RV hits another vehicle or object, while comprehensive covers instances where your RV is damaged in other ways, such as theft, falling objects, and vandalism.

 Another option for both RVs and cars is Uninsured and Underinsured Motorist (UM/UIM) Coverage.
-This coverage is for instances when your vehicle is involved in an accident and the other party does not have insurance or does not have enough coverage to pay for all of the damages and injuries caused by the accident.
-In Arkansas, UM/UIM coverage is not required, but in 2015, Arkansas is also ranked 9th for the most uninsured motorists in each state.
+This coverage is for instances when your vehicle is involved in an accident.
+When the other party does not have insurance or does not have enough coverage to pay for all of the damages and injuries.
+In Arkansas, UM/UIM coverage is not required.
+However, in 2015, Arkansas was ranked 9th for the most uninsured motorists in each state.
 Given the risk, having Uninsured/Underinsured Motorist Coverage is recommended for your car or RV insurance policy.

 There are many differences between RV and car insurance.
 No matter what you’re driving down the road, you want to make sure you are protected with the right coverage.
-You may be able to insure your RV on your auto insurance policy, but you will be missing out on coverages that would benefit you while you are cruising down the road.
 That is why G&G recommends having personalized insurance policies that fit your needs, whether it is an RV or car insurance policy.

 Got questions before you hit the road in Bella Vista, Arkansas?
 Feel free to ask them or get a quote by calling one of our Insurance Advisors at 479-802-0086!
 We offer one of the best RV insurance providers, Progressive RV Insurance.